zendframework/zend-di/docs/book/quick-start.md

 ## 2. Configuring the injector

-Cou can now create and configure an injector instance.
+You can now create and configure an injector instance.
 The injector accepts an instance of `Zend\Di\ConfigInterface`.
-This can be provided by passing `Zend\Di\Config`, which accepts a simple array:
+This can be provided by passing `Zend\Di\Config`, which accepts a PHP array to its constructor:

 ```php
 use Zend\Di\Injector;